aeevered/elected-officials-data-acquisition/docs/README.md

 ### Other Notes

-In the data model section, I primarily defined the final (Gold) layer of the dimensional model, but likely there would be need to have intermediate (Bronze and Silver) data layers with initial data cleanup and standardization.
+In the data model section, I primarily defined the final (Gold) layer of the dimensional model, but likely there would be a need to have intermediate (Bronze and Silver) data layers with initial data cleanup and standardization.
 However, the specifics of these layers would depend largely on what the source data looks like, so I have not included details for the initial proposal.

 ## AI Usage Note

 I used Cursor with different models for some specific parts of this task.
 Specifically, I used the Ask function to do some brainstorming and the Agent function for initial README structure, cleaning up formatting, etc. I reviewed all suggestions and changes before submission.
 The majority of the text I wrote myself after brainstorming and thinking through how I would approach the problem.

 For the actual implementation, I would automate large parts of the workflow using Claude or equivvalent tools.
-I would use AI tools (or equivalent) for assistance in the python code development and or automating different parts of the workflow, including:
+I would use AI tools (or equivalent) for assistance in the python code development and automating different parts of the workflow, including:
 1. crawling URLs
 2. scraping web data
 3. auditing data quality